The Ultimate DIY Guide to Resolving Common Plumbing Issues at Home

 Dripping Faucets

-Dripping faucets are not only irritating, they also waste a significant quantity of water in the course of.
-The most common cause of the faucet to drip is a worn-out washer, or an O-ring.
-To remedy this problem shut off the water supply to the faucet, disassemble the handle, then replace the worn-out O-ring or washer.
+Dripping faucets aren’t just irritating, they also consume a substantial amount of water over time.
+The most common cause of leaky faucets is a worn washer or O-ring.
+To remedy this problem switch off water to your faucet.
+Then, disassemble the handle, and replace the worn-out washer or O-ring.

 Running Toilets

-A running toilet is a frequent plumbing problem that could result in a significant loss of water.
-The most common reason is a defective flapper valve that’s not sealing correctly, allowing water to escape from the tank and into the bowl.
-To resolve this issue switch off the water supply to the toilet, remove the lid from the tank, and adjust or replace the flapper valve.
+A running toilet is another common plumbing issue that can result in a significant loss of water.
+The most common reason is a defective flapper valve that’s not sealing properly, allowing water leak from the tank to the bowl.
+To resolve this issue switch off the water supply to the toilet, open the lid from the tank, and change or adjust the valve that seals it.

 Clogged Drains